 You start with a semiconductor layer and stick it to a wafer – not the vanilla kind, the electronic kind.
-And now I want a cookie.
-Anyway, stick the layer to the wafer with a thick oxide, then pattern it to the accelerometer’s geometry.
+Stick the layer to the wafer with a thick oxide, then pattern it to the accelerometer’s geometry.
 The semiconductor layer has holes, so the stuff under it needs matching holes.

 Next, you carve a cavity in the oxide to contain a small mass.
 This mass has a couple of arms holding it up.
 Directly below the geometry, another cavity lets the mass in the first cavity move at right angles to the surface.